Ease of Use

 Deep-Sky Planner supports several Windows Explorer integration features that make opening, printing and exporting CSV, HTML or formatted text reports from a saved document a snap.
 All of these functions can be done from inside Deep-Sky Planner but they can also be done directly from Windows Explorer.

-The screen shots below depict these capabilities using Windows 7, but they work the same way with previous versions of Windows too.
+The screen shots to the right depict these capabilities using Windows 11, but they work the same way with Windows 10 too.
 Note that the document file(s) must be created and saved previously with Deep-Sky Planner, and that open, print and export functions are available from within Deep-Sky Planner too.

 Opening a document from Windows Explorer